jayanthsaagar01/retail_sales_predictor/mac_setup.md

-# Setting Up the Sales Prediction App on Mac (Apple Silicon)
+# Setting Up the Retail Forecaster App on Mac (Apple Silicon)

-This guide will help you set up and run the Sales Prediction Application on your Mac with Apple Silicon (M1/M2/M3).
+This guide will help you set up and run the Retail Forecaster Application on your Mac with Apple Silicon (M1/M2/M3).

 ## Requirements